zjestrella-r7/plugin-sdk-docs/SPEC.md

 triggers:
   emit_greeting:
     name: "Trigger a new greeting"
-    description: "Triggers a greeting every 15 seconds (or whatever frequency is set to)."
+    description: "Triggers a greeting every 15 seconds (or whatever interval is set to)."
     input:
-      frequency:
+      interval:
         type: integer
         description: "How frequently (in seconds) to trigger a greeting"
         default: 15